 In other cases, the toilet may flush, but fail to deliver an adequate amount of water to complete the flush.
 When this happens, the toilet will initiate the flush successfully, but shut off almost immediately.

-Another flush-related problem is when the ticket continually flushes for long periods without shutting down.
+Another flush-related problem is when the toilet continually flushes for long periods without shutting down.

 This results in lots of water rushing into the tankless toilet and may even splash bowl contents all over the bathroom floor.
 This problem occurs when the stop valve in the toilet fails to activate.